KxSystems/docs/docs/ml/automl/userguide/proc.md

 #### Normal

 Normal feature extraction can be applied to "normal" problems, which are independent of time and have one target per row.
-The current implementation of normal feature extraction applies a bulk transform and a truncated SVD to the data.
-If time columns are present within the data, a time split is applied to those columns, separating them into their component parts.
-An example is shown below.
+The current implementation of normal feature extraction applies the following feature extraction procedures

+1. Bulk transforms (sum/difference/product/ratio) between each combination of two integer/short/long columns
+2. Truncated singular value decomposition on each combination of two float columns
+3. Time/date type columns are decomposed into their component parts

+The following shows an example of these procedures being performed.

 ```q
 q)5#tb:([]asc 100?0t;100?1.;100?1.;100?1.;100?100;100?10)